tomhollingworth/gowebapi/README.md

 ```

 ## Examples
-I am keeping a cahce of example code to demonstrate how this client is used over in the [EXAMPLES.md](./EXAMPLES.md) page.
+I am keeping a cacce of example code to demonstrate how this client is used over in the [EXAMPLES.md](./EXAMPLES.md) page.

 ## Documentation for API Endpoints